Sentado à beira do caminho: Background

-the songs of Bobby Goldsboro (Honey) and Erasmo Carlos / Roberto Carlos are two completely different songs.
+but the two are completely different songs.
 The hits "L'appuntamento" ("The Date"), "Sentado à beira do caminho" and "Nuestro encuentro" ("Our Encounter") have the same music and similar lyrics in Italian, Portuguese and Spanish language.
 There is an important difference when translated from Portuguese to the Italian language, the idea of "mixing tears with raindrops" was replaced with "wait for your love no matter the bad weather", which was an important loss of the initial message and a poetry theme switch).

 A Spanish-language version of the song was also released titled "Sentado a la vera del camino" and was recorded by Erasmo Carlos.
 The Spanish version has been covered by Los Vikings and Carlos Javier Beltrán.
 In 1988, American singer Eydie Gormé recorded the Spanish-language version ("Sentado a la vera del camino") with Roberto Carlos for her album De corazón a corazón.
 The song peaked at number two on the Billboard Hot Latin Songs.
 Their version led to the duo receiving a nomination for Pop Group or Duo of the Year at the inaugural Lo Nuestro Awards in 1989.

 In 1970 the song was adapted into the Italian language by Bruno Lauzi and recorded by Ornella Vanoni with the title "L'appuntamento".
 This version, chosen as the closing song of the radio show Gran Varietà, became an immediate hit, ranking #2 on the Italian hit parade.
 The song was also covered by several artists, including Mina, Andrea Bocelli, Fernanda Porto and (in a Greek version) Dimitra Galani (Συνάντηση, "Encounter").
 Vanoni's version was included in the musical score of the film Ocean's Twelve.